 - 1.1.
-This policy has been prepared by the Scunthorpe & Gainsborough Water Management Board (the Board) to identify the Board's approach to the management of water levels and flood risk within the Board's Internal Drainage District (the District). - 1.2.
+This policy has been prepared by the Ancholme Internal Drainage Board (the Board) to identify the Board's approach to the management of water levels and flood risk within the Ancholme Internal Drainage District (the District). - 1.2.
 The Board is constituted by order of Parliament operating under the terms of the Land Drainage Act 1991 and is designated a Risk Management Authority (RMA) under the Flood & Water Management Act 2010. - 1.3.
 The Board undertakes its function by managing water levels in ordinary watercourses and water control infrastructure within its District to mitigate the risks of flooding and drought. - 1.4.
 In delivering its function the Board will meet its environmental obligations.